klin938/SIF_XDMoD/README.md

 `cd /SIF_XDMoD`
 `ansible-playbook init_loader.yml`

 Loading data to XDMoD is slow, it will take one or a few days depends the amount of data.
-After it's done, it brings the XDMoD data up to the commit `WHATEVER_COMMIT_HASH_IS` in the sge_accounting repository.
+After it's done, it brings the XDMoD database up to the commit `FROM_COMMIT_HASH` in the sge_accounting repository.

-## DATA REPOSITORY
+## SGE ACCOUNTING REPOSITORY
-Clone the sge_accounting repository to the container so it can be used for automated data upload:
+Clone the sge_accounting repository to the container so it can be used for automated new data upload:
 ```
 cd /
 eval $(ssh-agent -s)